 So a dear friend of mine (who suffers from this same perspective affliction) and I decided that it was time for the black cloud and his silly little shoe to take a hike and Lent was the perfect time to do it.
 We agreed to feel our way through Lent, good or bad, and live each day as if the black cloud had disappeared… and if she rained on us, then we’d feel through the rain, too.

 Within 24 hours after making this choice, I was blind sighted left, right, sideways, upright and upside down.
-By the end of the week, I felt like a battered rag doll in a thunderstorm, rather than a victorious seeker of God.
+By the end of the week, I felt like a battered rag doll in a thunderstorm.
 Still, I managed to keep the black cloud at bay, but not before I’d shed many tears and wondered aloud when the storm would stop.

 When I was a kid, after it would rain, I would go run and jump in the puddles barefooted and that’s what I’m trying to do now.
 Whatever comes my way, I’ll work my way through it and enjoy it or endure it for what it is.
 It’s all about how I choose to look at the situation and how I deal with it.